Measured groupoids beyond equivalence relations and group actions: Preliminaries

 A discrete measured groupoid $\cG$ is called \textit{ergodic} if the associated countable measured equivalence relation is ergodic.
 Suppose now that $(Z,\eta)$ is a standard probability space and $(\cG_{z})_{z \in Z}$ is a measurable field of discrete measured groupoids on a standard measurable space $Z_{0}$ with the canonical projection map $\pi: \bigsqcup_{z \in Z} G_{z} \rightarrow Z$, quasi invariant with respect to the measurable field of Borel probability measures $(\mu_{z})_{z \in Z}$.
 Let $\mu$ be the integral of the Borel probability measures $(\mu_{z})_{z \in Z}$ with respect to $\eta$.
 Then there is a natural standard Borel structure on the set $\{(g,\pi(g)) \; | \; g \in \bigsqcup_{z \in Z} G_{z} \rightarrow Z \}$ which makes it a discrete measured groupoid with unit space $(Z_{0} \times Z, \mu)$.
 The source and target maps are defined as $s(g,\pi(g)) = (s(g),\pi(g))$ and $t(g,\pi(g)) = (t(g),\pi(g))$.
 Similarly the inverse and composition maps are defined as $(g, \pi(g))^{-1} = (g^{-1}, \pi(g))$ and $(g,\pi(g))(h, \pi(h)) = (gh, \pi(gh))$ whenever $\pi(g) = \pi(h)$ and $s(g) = t(h)$.
 This discrete measured groupoid is called the \textit{direct integral} of the measurable field $(\cG_{z})_{z \in Z}$ and we shall denote this by $\cG = \int^{\oplus}_{z \in Z} \cG_{z}$.

 By the ergodic decomposition theorem (\cite[Theorem 6.1]{Hahn78}), every discrete measured groupoid is isomorphic to a direct integral of ergodic discrete measured groupoids.
 More precisely, given a discrete measured groupoid $\cG$, let $\cG = \cG_{\s} \bigsqcup \cG_{\nsi}$ be its decomposition into its smooth and non-smooth parts.
-Then $\cG_{\nsi}$ is isomorphic to a direct integral of ergodic non-smooth groupoids and $\cG_{\s}$ admits a decomposition $\cG_{\s} = \bigsqcup_{n \in \mathbb{N}} \cG_{\s}^{n}$, where $\cG_{\s}^{n}$ has associated equivalence relation of type I$_n$ and $\cG_{\s}^{n}$ is a direct integral of ergodic discrete measured groupoids of type I$_{n}$.
-The ergodic decomposition of discrete measured groupoids is furthermore unique in some sense.
-We don't go into the details here and refer the reader to \cite{Hahn78}.
+Then $\cG_{\nsi}$ is isomorphic to a direct integral of ergodic non-smooth groupoids over some standard Borel space $(Y_{\text{ns}})$ and $\cG_{\s}$ admits a decomposition $\cG_{\s} = \bigsqcup_{n \in \mathbb{N}} \cG_{\s}^{n}$, where $\cG_{\s}^{n}$ has associated equivalence relation of type I$_n$ and $\cG_{\s}^{n}$ is a direct integral of ergodic discrete measured groupoids of type I$_{n}$ over standard Borel spaces $Y_n$.
+The ergodic decomposition of discrete measured groupoids is furthermore unique up to Borel isomorphisms of the standard Borel spaces $Y_n$ and $Y_{\text{ns}}$.
+For more details we refer the reader to \cite[Theorem 6.1]{Hahn78}.
 This motivates the following main definition of this article.

 \begin{definition} Let $\cG$ be an ergodic discrete measured groupoid.
 Then $\cG$ is called \textit{genuine} if $\cG$ is not isomorphic to an equivalence relation or a transformation groupoid.

 More generally let $\cG$ be a discrete measured groupoid and let $(Z,\eta)$ be a standard probability space such that $(\cG_{z})_{z \in Z}$ is the ergodic decomposition of $\cG$.
 Then $\cG$ is called \textit{genuine} if there is a non-null Borel subset $E \subset Z$ such that $\cG_{z}$ is genuine for all $z \in E$. \end{definition}